MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-replication-management-pack-management-pack-delivery.md

 ## Prerequisites

-Before you use management pack for SQL Server Replication, ensure that the environment that you use must meet the following prerequisites:
+Before you use management pack for SQL Server Replication, ensure that the environment you use must meet the following prerequisites:

 - Install **.NET Framework 4.5** or higher.